FlorentF9/DeepTemporalClustering/README.md

 This implementation was written for Python 3.x.

-Dependencies: keras, scikit-learn, numpy, tslearn (use [this fork](https://github.com/yichangwang/tslearn) for multivariate datasets archive).
+Dependencies: keras, numpy, scikit-learn, scipy, statsmodels, tslearn (be sure to use tslearn>=0.3.1 for the multivariate datasets).

 ## Other DTC implementations